 Real- life touch sensory experiences happen when something touches us or we touch it.
 Whether it’s an object, an invisible force like gravity, pressure, or a thermal change- its perception based on physical contact.
 Since touch receptors are an integral part of the skin, every point on its surface is a sensor.
 A wearable system like our 3rdSpace & PhantomSense products uses this to its advantage- the ideal for advanced tactile realism.

 Touch is more than just sensing vibrations from motors or speakers.
 Pressure based sensations are more important- taking you beyond vibration into the world of direct contact and unseen forces.
 Focusing pressure to specific areas across the entire body opens up new possibilities- like being able to experience virtual surroundings as real 3-dimensional space.
 Pressure based effects are difficult to create yet critical to making the most realistic, natural, and intuitive tactile experience possible.

 Our 3rd Space Vest has 8 active contact points distributed across the front and back of the device.
 This combination lets us create a diverse range of complex pressure based effects such as ballistic impacts, contact, rumbling, and G forces, in a way that lets you physically experience the virtual space as if it were real.
 We use air to create a durable, light weight system that is both easy to use and comfortable for long hours of continuous use.

 Integrating a tangible physical experience with your audio-visual media is our way of bringing virtual scenarios to life in an infinitely more realistic and compelling way.
-Our technology will have you subconsciously reacting like the action was live, and actually happening to you.
+Your subconscious will be telling you it's real, and you’re a part of it.